Information about South Dakota for each letter of the alphabet.

 South Dakota has all forms of TRANSPORTATION and an Adopt-a-Highway Program.
 The Department of Transportaion is responsible for building, maintaining, and operating road, bridges, and tunnels in the state and offers many special License Plates.
 The Federal Highway Administration provides information about traffic and road closures in the state.
 To celebrates its 50th anniversady, Matchbox Cars designated a vehicle for each state, for South Dakota it was the Jeep Wrangler.

 South Dakota has many species of TREES including many native trees.
-Several trees are on the Black Hills Spruce.
+Several trees are on the National Register of Big Trees.
+South Dakota’s largest tree has always been a cottonwood.
+The current largest cottonwood is located in Charles Mix County.The state tree is the Black Hills Spruce.
 South Dakota has several National Forests and Black Hils National Forest is the largest.

 The USS SOUTH DAKOTA (BB-57) was a battleship in the U.S. Navy from 1942-1945.
 The ship received 13 Battle Stars for World War II service.